 Here I will be analyzing the Google search trends on the queries based on “Machine Learning”, so let’s create a DataFrame of the top 10 countries which search for “Machine Learning” on Google:

-So, according to the above results, the search queries based on “Machine learning” are mostly done in China.
+So, according to the above results, the search queries based on “Machine learning” are mostly done in Singapore.
 We can also visualize this data using a bar chart:

 So as we all know that Machine Learning has been the focus of so many companies and students for the last 3-4 years, so let’s have a look at the trend of searches to see how the total search queries based on “Machine Learning” increased or decreased on Google:

-So we can see that searches based on “machine learning” on Google started to increase in 2017 and the highest searches were done in 2020 till today.
+So we can see a huge increase in the searches about “machine learning” on Google in 2022.
 This is how we can analyze Google searches based on any keyword.
 A business can perform Google search analysis to understand what people are looking for on Google at any given time.
 I hope you liked this article on Google search analysis with Python.
 Feel free to ask your valuable questions in the comments section below.